 2. My doctor will see me right away when I find out I'm preganant… right?

 Nope!
-You typically have to wait until week 8 which could be an entire month from now.
+You typically have to wait until week 8 which could be an entire month from when you find out you're pregnant.
 However, some doctors may see you at week 6 to do a scan to estimate what week you are!
 Those few weeks can be HARD to wait!
-Try and distract yourself with… anything, but likely it’s all you can think about 🙂
+Try and distract yourself with… anything, but likely it's all you can think about 🙂

 3. Pregnancy symptoms can start right away

 A women's hormone specialist told me once when you become pregnant your body immediately flips a ton of hormonal switches.
 So yes, it's very possible that you already notice symptoms!

 Like I said above, my nausea was from about week 5 or 6 until week 13!